Explore options in fencing

 Wood Still Works

-New technology and new pressure-treatment methods have made wood fences more durable than ever before.
+According to a fencing company, new technology and new pressure-treatment methods have made wood fences more durable than ever before.
 For those who only want the natural look of wood—and for those who have large distances to cover—wood is often the only option.

-Wood continues to be the most practical and economical choice for a post-and-rail fence, according to the American Fence Association.
+A continues to be the most practical and economical choice for a post-and-rail fence, according to the American Fence Association.
 It is also an environmentally sound option.

 entirely made of wood.